 Build on your design skills

 Whether you’re looking to get a leg up in your career, get started in graphic design or just branch out into a new area of expertise, you can’t go wrong by focusing on developing these design skills.

 Even if you haven’t heard of these skills before, it’s never too late to start learning.
-But before you dive in, check out our article, “Graphic Design Jobs You May Not Know About” to learn more about the roles in which you could be putting those skills to work.
+But before you dive in, check out our articles “8 Types of Graphic Design Jobs You May Not Know About” or " The In-Demand Animation Skills You Need to Make Design Come to Life" to learn more.

 1Singh, Satyendra, Department of Administrative Studies, University of Winnipeg, Impact of Color on Marketing, [accessed January 10, 2022] https://www.emeraldinsight.com/doi/full/10.1108/00251740610673332

 2The Robert Half Blog, Hot Job: UX Designer, [accessed January 10, 2022] https://www.roberthalf.com/blog/salaries-and-skills/hot-job-ux-designer

 Adobe After Effects, Photoshop, Stock, Illustrator and InDesign are registered trademarks of Adobe, Inc.

 Canva is a registered trademark of Canva Pty Ltd.